-WordPress offers great User Experience (UX)
+WordPress offers a great User Experience (UX)

 WordPress has thousands of themes and plugins that make the websites look simply stunning and user-friendly.
-The user experience offered by WordPress allows you to keep your visitors longer on the website and stay engaged with the published contents.
+The user experience offered by WordPress allows you to keep your visitors longer on the website and stay engaged with the published content.

 User experience (UX) is measured using metrics like bounce rate and dwell time.
 When a site offers excellent user experience, the visitors tend to stay longer and has high chances to become a paying customer.
 User experience is one of the important Google ranking factors as the search engine wants to rank sites that offer the best experience for their users.